View Virginia Futch's Obituary on StatesboroHerald.net and share memories

 The native and lifelong resident of Bulloch County was employed by the Bulloch County Board of Education, where she drove a school bus for over 40 years.

-Mrs. Futch was a very active member of Antioch Baptist Church, where she faithfully served for 50-plus years.
+Mrs. Futch was a very active member of Antioch Missionary Baptist Church in Claxton, where she faithfully served for 50-plus years.

 Her love for the beach was only rivaled by her love for family, friends and community.